Halloumi-stuffed kofta meatballs with tomato sauce

 Cilantro or parsley for garnish

 For the spice mix, dry roast the allspice, cinnamon, coriander, peppercorns, cardamom, cloves, and cumin until aromatic and toasted.
-Cool and mix all the rest of the ingredients and blitz in a spice mill until you have a fine powder.
+Cool and mix all the remaining ingredients, then blitz them in a spice mill until you have a fine powder.
 Set aside in an air-tight jar.

 Grate half of the Halloumi cheese.
 Cube the other half.
 Set aside.